microsoft/datashaper/javascript/tables/docs/markdown/tables.fromcsv.md

 ## fromCSV() function

-Drop-in replacement for arquero fromCSV, using our internal parsing with autotyping turned on.
+Drop-in replacement for arquero fromCSV, using our internal parsing with auto-typing turned on.
 Meant for quick-and-dirty reads, with the advantage that our default parsing aligns with pandas.
 Use readTable for more control over schema options and formats.

 <b>Signature:</b>